 Northern Life Museum & Cultural Centre - Step back in time and learn about the culture, history, and natural environment of the Thebacha region.
 Book a guided tour or participate in an educational program.
 The museum also hosts many art workshops in the traditional arts like beading and moccasin making as well as more modern arts like painting, drawing and more.

 Festivals frequently showcase the art of Fort Smith’s talented photographers, craftspeople, authors, and musicians.
 Find out about all of our great festivals here: Annual Events

-You can also find their work at local businesses year-round and artists often welcome visitors to their home studios to shop for authentic Northern souvenirs.
+You can also find local artist's work at local businesses year-round.
+Many artists welcome visitors to their home studios to shop for authentic Northern souvenirs.
 You can even connect with local artists from home at the NWT Arts website.